octobercms/docs/3.x/extend/forms/form-controller.md

 For each page your form supports Create, Update and Preview you should provide a [view file](../backend/controllers-ajax.md) with the corresponding name - **create.php**, **update.php** and **preview.php**.

-The form behavior adds two methods to the controller class: `formRender` and `formRenderPreview`.
+The form behavior adds two methods to the controller class: `formRender`, `formRenderDesign` and `formRenderPreview`.
 These methods render the form controls configured with the YAML file described above.

 ### Create View